 However, there are a few things parents and caregivers can keep in mind when applying for an online degree program.

-First, as mentioned above, student parents and caregivers should evaluate schools based on the support they offer students like them, as well as more general factors like program quality, faculty, and cost.
-Support can come in from financial resources, childcare referrals or discounts, affinity groups, and more.
-Students can gather this information by contacting the school’s admissions or student services departments.
+First, student parents and caregivers should evaluate schools based on the support they offer students in their circumstances and more general factors like program quality, faculty, and cost.
+Support can come from financial resources, childcare referrals or discounts, affinity groups, and more.

 Students who have already completed some credits towards a college degree should also evaluate potential programs based on their transfer credit policies.
-The ability to transfer previously earned credits to a new degree program can significantly lower a student’s cost and time commitment, a key consideration for many student parents and caregivers.
-Says Villagomez, “If you’re transferring to a new school, it’s important to understand the college’s transfer policies to ensure that your credits will be accepted.”
+Transferring previously earned credits to a new degree program can significantly lower a student’s cost and time commitment, a key consideration for many student parents and caregivers.

 When it comes to paying for their online degree, moms, dads, and caregivers should consider all the traditional funding avenues, including student loans, employer tuition benefits, scholarships, and grants.
 However, they can seek out aid that is designated specifically for student parents or caregivers.
 For example, the scholarship database FastWeb allows students to search for scholarships with filters like “single parents” and “non-traditional, adult, and returning students.”